Dominic Raab: Five more complaints about justice secretary being investigated, No 10 says

 "There is an independent investigation under way that is being overseen by the Cabinet Office, and it would be inappropriate to comment further on issues relating to it until it is completed."

-Mr Raab previously served as justice secretary and deputy prime minister under Boris Johnson.
+The MP for Esher and Walton previously served as justice secretary and deputy prime minister under Boris Johnson.

+A close ally of Mr Sunak, Mr Raab was sacked from those roles when Liz Truss became prime minister in September.

 The three complaints already under investigation related to his time as foreign secretary and Brexit secretary, as well as at the Ministry of Justice.